 Once the roots begin to appear at the bottom of the cubes, they are ready to be transplanted to the NFT system.

-The best artificial lighting for lettuce
+The best artificial lighting for lettuce grow indoor

 In northern climates, prolonged periods of short, cloudy days can dramatically reduce lettuce growth rates.
 Therefore, judicious use of horticultural lights is often recommended.
 Plants need full-spectrum light, with the blue and red ends of the spectrum for vigorous growth.
 With 10 years of experience in the horticulture lighting system, VANQ has worked out a cultivation-proved light recipe for lettuce cultivation.